-1. Table 8-10 provides the criteria and definition for reporting three MWD section operating status categories.
-The operating status will be computed in WDMS and reflected on the KM and Command status dashboards.
+1. Table 8-10A [Supporting Establishment] and 8-10B [LE Bn] provide the criteria and definition for reporting three MWD section operating status categories.
+The operating status will be computed in WDMS and reflected on the KM and Command Status dashboards.
 Also, the section operating status will be included on program management status reports.